The Innovate: Biobased Materials conference will be hosted virtually, on 23-24 September 2025. Keep checking the agenda as we announce speakers.

 12:00 UTC

-Is global policy and regulation shaping or hindering biotechnology within textiles & apparel?
+Is global policy shaping or hindering biotechnology within textiles & apparel?
 How can internal and external stakeholders continue to promote the exploration of some of Earth’s most abundant and regenerative resources?
 Alternatively, how can innovators and adopters alike navigate the current market environment to see these concepts to scale?

 agenda-img1